awsdocs/aws-directory-service-admin-guide/doc_source/ms_ad_setup_trust.md

-# When to create a trust relationship<a name="ms_ad_setup_trust"></a>
+# Creating a trust relationship<a name="ms_ad_setup_trust"></a>

-You can configure one and two\-way external and forest trust relationships between your AWS Directory Service for Microsoft Active Directory and on\-premises directories, as well as between multiple AWS Managed Microsoft AD directories in the AWS cloud\.
+You can configure one and two\-way external and forest trust relationships between your AWS Directory Service for Microsoft Active Directory and self\-managed \(on\-premises\) directories, as well as between multiple AWS Managed Microsoft AD directories in the AWS cloud\.
 AWS Managed Microsoft AD supports all three trust relationship directions: Incoming, Outgoing and Two\-way \(Bi\-directional\)\.

 **Note**
-When setting up trust relationships, you must ensure that your on\-premises directory is and remains compatible with AWS Directory Services\.
+When setting up trust relationships, you must ensure that your self\-managed directory is and remains compatible with AWS Directory Services\.
 For more information on your responsibilities, please see our [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model)\.

 AWS Managed Microsoft AD supports both external and forest trusts\.
-To walk through an example scenario showing how to create a forest trust, see [Tutorial: Create a trust relationship between your AWS Managed Microsoft AD and your on\-premises domain](ms_ad_tutorial_setup_trust.md)\.
+To walk through an example scenario showing how to create a forest trust, see [Tutorial: Create a trust relationship between your AWS Managed Microsoft AD and your self\-managed Active Directory domain](ms_ad_tutorial_setup_trust.md)\.

+A two\-way trust is required for AWS Enterprise Apps such as Amazon Chime, Amazon Connect, Amazon QuickSight, AWS Single Sign\-On, Amazon WorkDocs, Amazon WorkMail, Amazon WorkSpaces, AWS Client VPN, and the AWS Management Console\.
+AWS Managed Microsoft AD must be able to query the users and groups in your self\-managed AD\.

+Amazon EC2, Amazon RDS, and Amazon FSx will work with either a one\-way or two\-way trust\.

 ## Prerequisites<a name="trust_prereq"></a>